-Aerotech Aerotech

-Apogee Apogee
+Aerotech Aerotech Apogee Apogee

-Cesaroni Cesaroni Technology Incorporated
+Cesaroni Technology Incorporated

 Estes Estes Industries

-Quest Quest Aerospace Education
+Quest Aerospace Education Rdrunner Rocketry

-Rdrunner Roadrunner Rocketry
+Loki Loki Research

 Note: (R) following the listed casing dimensions denotes that the motor is a reloadable motor system certified only with the manufacturer-supplied casing, closures, nozzle, and propellant.
-Reloadable motors (and "G" power class motors of any kind) are not available for sale to persons under age 18, per U.S. Consumer Products Safety Commission regulations.
+Reloadable motors (and "G" power class motors of any kind) are not available for sale to persons under age 18, per U.S. Consumer Products Safety Commission regulations and there are special restrictions on their use in California.
 Also, the metal casings that reloadable motors use are quite expensive.
 But if the performance of these types of model rocket motor happens to be exactly what you need for your design, your supervising teacher/adult advisor can purchase them and supervise your use of them.